The aphrodisiac qualities of foods such as oysters and asparagus are world-renowned, but were you aware of the mood-inducing foods […]

 The borojo fruit is our old friend and a key ingredient in berraquillo, the famous “Bogotá aphrodisiac” which mixes borojo and crabmeat with a range of other ingredients including chocolate, cola, whiskey, wine, milk and honey, depending where you buy it.
 Borojo itself is a large fruit (it grows up to 12cm in length) that thrives in areas of high temperatures and humidity, which is why it mostly grows in Chocó, on the Pacific coast.
 Besides berraquillo, Colombians use borojo to make tasty desserts, jam and wine and it is considered a health food as well as being the country’s favorite aphrodisiac.

-Dragon fruit (pitahaya in Colombia) is a super fruit, thought to cure everything from aging and acne to high blood pressure, cholesterol, cancer, Alzheimer’s and cataracts so it’s no surprise this fruit, which is either bright pink or yellow with a black and white speckled center, is tasked with enticing the nation into the bedroom.
+Pitahaya is a super fruit, thought to cure everything from aging and acne to high blood pressure, cholesterol, cancer, stress, Alzheimer’s and cataracts so it’s no surprise this fruit, which is yellow with a black and white speckled center, is tasked with enticing the nation into the bedroom.
 There’s just one problem.
 While there’s plenty of evidence of the fruit’s abundance of vitamins and antioxidants there is very little that proves it send our sex drives into a spin.
-Perhaps the fact it’s named after a fire-breathing mythical creature is about as exciting as it gets.
+Regardless of whether this is real or not, this fruit is one of those delicacies worth eating.

 Colombians are addicted to their traditional ceviche, one of the favorite fish dishes in our country, which is made from fresh lime-marinated shrimp in a cocktail of ketchup and mayonnaise, not least for it’s aphrodisiac reputation.
 Venetian lover Casanova famously said shrimp put him in the mood for love and some people believe these cute crustaceans should be consumed during lovemaking to increase the pleasure of the act itself.
 Either way the places where Colombian ceviche is most commonly served (on the beaches of the country’s Caribbean coast, for example) should be enough to put romance on anyone’s agenda.